-Refer back to what has been said of letter-writing on pages 392-404.
+Refer back to what has been said of letter-writing on pages 383-393.
 Then write the letters described below, taking care to make them businesslike and to observe the proper forms.

-236. "The Evanston Gazette" is a weekly paper printed in your town.
+197. "The Evanston Gazette" is a weekly paper printed in your town.
 Write to the publisher, asking him to send the paper for one year to your friend, John S. Stewart, Aberdeen, Colorado.
 Enclose a check for two dollars in payment (see p.
-458).
+444).

-237. Write to Mr. John S. Swift, head of the publishing house of Swift Brothers, Toledo, Ohio, asking him for a position in his employ.
+198. Write to Mr. John S. Swift, head of the publishing house of Swift Brothers, Toledo, Ohio, asking him for a position in his employ.
 Tell him what you can do and what you prefer to do.

-238. Write to a farmer in a country town not far from your home, asking him to send you, by express, twenty-five pounds of good butter.
+199. Write to a farmer in a country town not far from your home, asking him to send you, by express, twenty-five pounds of good butter.

-239. There is a mistake in a bill which you have just received from your coal dealer.
+200. There is a mistake in a bill which you have just received from your coal dealer.
 Write to him, calling his attention to the mistake and asking to have the bill corrected.

-240. Write a letter to your teacher, telling her that you are suddenly compelled to leave school without completing your course.
+201. Write a letter to your teacher, telling her that you are suddenly compelled to leave school without completing your course.
 Ask for a letter of recommendation to help you in securing employment.

-241. Write a letter to the Superintendent of Schools in your town, asking him to be present at a gymnastic exhibition.
+202. Write a letter to the Superintendent of Schools in your town, asking him to be present at a gymnastic exhibition.

-242. Write to Messrs.
-Houghton Mifflin Company, Boston, asking them to send you, by express, a copy of "Virginia and her Neighbors," by John Fiske.
+203. Write to Messrs.
+Houghton, Mifflin & Co., Boston, asking them to send you by express a copy of "Virginia and her Neighbors," by John Fiske.

-243. Write to Mr. Edward O. Evans, of Geneva, New York, asking him to recommend some good school for your younger brother.
-Tell him enough about your brother to make it possible for him to reply intelligently.

-244. Write Mr. Evans's reply, recommending a particular school for your brother and giving his reasons.

-245. Write a letter of recommendation for a boy who has been in your service.
-Assume that you are at the head of a bank or of a large business house.

-246. Write to the agent of a steamship company, asking for information about the steamships of his line, - the time of sailing, the cost of passage, the nature of the accommodations, etc.

-247. Write to the Chairman of the Civil Service Commission in some large city, asking him to tell you when the next examination will occur and to send you a circular of information regarding it.
+- 204. Write a letter of recommendation for a boy who has been in your service.
+Assume that you are at the head of a bank or of a large business house. - 205.
+Write to the agent of a steamship company, asking for information about the steamships of his line, the time of sailing, the cost of passage, the nature of the accommodations, etc. - 206.
+Write to the Chairman of the Civil Service Commission in some large city, asking him to tell you when the next examination will occur and to send you a circular of information regarding it.